U.S. Route 11 in Virginia

 U.S. Route 11 (US 11) is a north–south United States Numbered Highway in western Virginia.
 At 339 mi, it is the second longest numbered route (after US 58) and longest primarily north–south route in the state.
 It enters the state from Tennessee as the divided routes US 11E and US 11W at Bristol, roughly follows the West Virginia border through the Blue Ridge Mountains and Shenandoah Valley, and enters the Eastern Panhandle of West Virginia from Frederick County.
 Most of the route closely parallels I-81.
-From south to north, US 11 serves the cities and towns of Bristol, Abingdon, Wytheville, Christiansburg, Roanoke, Lexington, Staunton, Harrisonburg, Strasburg, and Winchester.
+From south to north, US 11 serves the cities and towns of Bristol, Abingdon, Wytheville, Pulaski, Radford, Christiansburg, Roanoke, Lexington, Staunton, Harrisonburg, Strasburg, and Winchester.
 As one of the original U.S. Highways, it was first designated through Virginia in 1926 and has largely followed the same route since.
 Prior to the construction of the Interstate Highway System, it was the primary long-distance route for traversing the western part of the state.
 Much of it roughly follows the Great Wagon Road, a colonial-era road that followed the Appalachian Mountains from Georgia to Pennsylvania.